 Bringing together impact investors, designers, engineers, we'll help create solutions to specific challenges currently faced by startup ventures working on Tech for Earth.
 Check out the challenges in the agenda below.

-To ensure we have the right group of people attending this exclusive event we would like to invite you to register your interest by clicking 'reserve a place' and we will reply back to confirm your suitability (within a week).
+We would like to invite you to register your interest by clicking 'reserve a place' and we will reply back to confirm (within a week).